brooksdubois/KotlinJSTodos/README.md

-Read more about this project on my website, [here]("brooksdubois.com/kotlin-js-todos").
+Read more about this project on my website at brooksdubois.com!